Does my credit score affect business energy prices?

 Before you compare business energy tariffs, you should understand what business energy contract you're currently on, how much energy you use annually and how much you could save if you become more energy efficient.

 A changing market makes it difficult to understand what you should be paying for your energy supply.
-These example rates are for business electricity tariffs on a 2-year fixed rate from a snapshot of prices on one particular day in January 2023.
-Prices vary by UK region and these are the national average.
+These example rates are for business electricity tariffs on a 3-year fixed rate from a snapshot of prices on one particular day in March 2023.
+Prices vary by UK region.

 You should compare providers today for an accurate price.